inducer/pyopencl/doc/index.rst

   nested-parallel programs with reductions and scans on data in :class:`pyopencl.array.Array` instances.

+* Robbert Harms and Alard Roebroecks' `MOT
+  <https://github.com/cbclab/MOT>`_ offers a variety of GPU-enabled non-linear optimization algorithms
+  and MCMC sampling routines for parallel optimization and sampling of multiple problems.

 If you know of a piece of software you feel that should be on this list, please let me know, or, even better, send a patch!